 - 1. Be able to recognize vocabulary words and recall the meaning of each vocabulary word learned during the course. - 2.
-Be able to comprehend basic Hebrew grammar and syntax rules as they apply to nouns, pronouns, adjectives, adverbs and prepositions. - 3.
+Be able to comprehend basic grammar and syntax rules of the Hebrew verb system needed to translate Biblical Hebrew. - 3.
 Be able to apply the knowledge gained in the course to his or her own study, translation, and teaching of the biblical texts. - 4.
 Value reading from the "original" Hebrew for interpreting the Old Testament and become motivated to embrace the discipline of Hebrew language study as a part of an ongoing commitment to excellence in ministry.